c-jaenicke/project-aopse/README.md

 ## Setup

-The backend requires a `config.yaml` in the `aopse-backend` folder with the following content:
+The backend requires that you correctly fill out the [`config.yaml`](./aopse-backend/config.yaml) in the `aopse-backend` folder with the following content:

 ```yaml
 aopse: